 The SCRUM Master is one of the three roles defined within Scrum Framework, together with Scrum Master (SM) and Product Owner (PO).

-The norms and rules should be defined agreed fom the beginning, otherwise the team will waste valuable time later on to discuss on things that otherwise will be regulated by these norms and rules.
+The norms and rules should be agreed upon from the beginning, otherwise the team will waste valuable time later on to discuss on things that otherwise will be regulated by these norms and rules.
 Examples of such rules are: time and location of the Daily Scrum Meeting, the Definition Of Done (DoD) used to decide if work is finished or not, coding guidelines tools to use, etc.

-The Scrum Team as a whole is responsible to deliver the committed delivery in time and with the defined quality.
+The Scrum Team as a whole is responsible to deliver the committed product in time and with the defined quality.
 A good result or a failure is never attributed to a single team member but always the result of the Scrum Team.

-The Scrum Team has to be empowered to define, what it will commit to deliver at the end of the sprint, how the expected results have to be broken down into tasks and who will perform the task and in which order they are performed.
-Only if the Scrum Team is empowered to decide these things it will work with the highest possible motivation and performance.
+The Scrum Team has to be empowered to define what it will commit to deliver at the end of the sprint, how the expected results have to be broken down into tasks and who will perform the task and in which order they are performed.
+Only if the Scrum Team is empowered to decide these things, it will work with the highest possible motivation and performance.

 The main responsibilities of a Scrum team and its members are:

 One other important thing in organising a Scrum Team is collocation.
 All team members should be in the same location (same floor, same room if possible) to minimise unnecessary communication overhead.
 If work has to be spread over multiple locations, independent Scrum Teams should be created.
-But in our days this is also possible even if the face-2-face communication is preferable.
+But in our days this is also possible, even if the face-2-face communication is preferable.